5T33Z0/OC-Little-Translated/D_Updating_OpenCore/README.md

 ![Err01](https://user-images.githubusercontent.com/76865553/172384859-682df123-eecf-4d1b-8586-df02d99be268.png)

 This error occurs when opening a `config.plist` which was created for a different/newer version of OpenCore which is not present in the Database yet.
-Do the following to fix it:
+Do the following to get rid of the error:

-1. Open the "Upgrade OpenCore and Kext" Window
+1. Click on "**Edit**" and select "**Upgrade OpenCore and Kext**" (or click on the symbol).
 2. Download the lasted version of OpenCore.
 Depending on the Mode OCAT is currently running in, the process differs.
-	- In Release mode: select "Latest Version" from the dropdown menu and click on "Get OpenCore"
+	- In `Release` mode: select "Latest Version" from the dropdown menu and click on "Get OpenCore"
-	- In Dev Mode: select either "Get OpenCore" (or import a zip file of the latest build)
+	- In `Dev` Mode: select either "Get OpenCore" (or import a zip file of the latest build)
 3. It will download and integrate the latest version of OpenCore into the database
 4. Close the Syn Window.
 The version number displayed in the top left of the main window should have outdated as well:</br>![Err04](https://user-images.githubusercontent.com/76865553/172385405-630062a5-4108-4269-b8bb-d1a7cf8fe6cd.png)